 As the United Kingdom considers post-Brexit trade opportunities outside the European Union, this briefing looks at the potential for greater cooperation with Indonesia.
 It finds that the UK can mitigate its reduced bargaining power outside the EU by providing targeted, practical trade facilitation measures in exchange for increased investment opportunities.
 Becoming an agile and dynamic economic partner in comparison with the EU’s bureaucratic approach chimes well with the small business background of Indonesia’s President Widodo.

 Hello!
-I am Jacqueline Hicks.
-I write about the international political economy of data.
-I have also written on governance, democratisation and political Islam.
+I currently write about the international political economy of data, and have previously written on governance, democratisation and political Islam.
 I teach digital politics, international development and Asian politics.
-My area specialism is Southeast Asia, in particular...
+My area specialism is Southeast Asia, in particular Indonesia, where...
 Continue Reading →